MercuryWorkshop/chromeos-releases/README.md

 python3 main.py
 ```

 Generated data will be located at `data/data.json`.
+Note that the script will download several TB of data on the first run to determine the kernel version for recovery images.

 ## Copyright